 Chlorine Residuals and Turbidity

 The City of Moose Jaw operates its water system under provincial government legislation called the “The Water Regulations 2002”.
 One of the many requirements of this legislation is that prescribed minimum levels (residuals) of chlorine must be continuously maintained throughout the entire water distribution system.
 These levels of chlorine ensure that the water is disinfected which makes it much safer for human consumption.
 When chlorine is added to water it reacts to form two types of powerful disinfectants.
 These are known as “free residual chlorine” and “total residual chlorine”.
 The Water Regulations stipulate that a minimum of either 0.10 mg/l of free residual or 0.50 mg/l of total residual must be maintained continuously.
-Any breach of these requirements must be immediately reported to The Saskatchewan Ministry of Environment (SE).
+Any breach of these requirements must be immediately reported to The Water Security Agency.

 Turbidity may be defined as a measure of fine suspended matter in water, reported in Nephelometric Turbidity Units (NTU) determined by measurements of light diffraction.
 Water leaving the Buffalo Pound Water Treatment Plant must meet Saskatchewan’s drinking water quality standards and objectives before it is sent to the distribution system.
 Turbidity in the distribution system is sampled for aesthetic objective purposes.